Organics Processing Plant

 What is the short-term option for managing kerbside organics?

-The short-term option involves a two-step process with the first indoor stage of processing proposed to happen at the current Organics Processing Plant in Bromley.
-The second outdoor stage, where compost is matured and screened, is proposed to happen at Kate Valley Landfill.
+The short-term option involves a two-step process, with the first indoor stage of processing happening at the current Organics Processing Plant in Bromley.
+The second stage is happening at Kate Valley Landfill.

 Will organics continue to be processed at the Bromley site?

-Organics will continue to be processed at the plant in Bromley with the first indoor stage of processing being done there and the second stage off-site.
-We’re confident that there would be minimal risk of offensive and objectionable odour from this new process.
+We’ll continue to process organics at the plant in Bromley, with the first indoor stage of processing being done there and the second stage off-site.
+The first stage of processing involves mixing organics with garden waste, shredding the material, then moving the material into the composting tunnels.
+We’re confident that there’s minimal risk of offensive and objectionable odour from this new process.

 With the trucks coming in and out of the indoor processing hall, isn’t there a risk of odour escaping?